skoczen/polytester/README.md

 Just write your own output parser class, stick it somewhere on your python path, put in in your `tests.yml` file, and you're good to go.
 Here's an example for pep8.

-**Please note:** if you're writing for a common framework, please submit a pull request!
+**Please note:** if you're writing for a common framework/use case, please submit a pull request!

-1. Write your own parser
+1. Write your own parser.

     my_parsers.py
     ```python
     from polytester.parsers import DefaultParser

     class Pep8Parser(DefaultParser):
+        name = "custom pep8"

         def tests_passed(self, result):
             # Required, the code below is the default in DefaultParser